-Since a flu outbreak can happen anywhere dogs get together, pet care facilities are increasingly requiring flu vaccination for dogs before receiving them.
+Since a flu outbreak can happen anywhere dogs get together, pet care facilities increasingly require flu vaccination for dogs before accepting them.
 In fact, according to a recent survey, about 25% of pet care facilities reported they have already implemented a requirement.

 A dog’s risk factors for CIV infection are the same as for Bordetella (also known as kennel cough or canine cough).
 As a result, more facilities are seeing the wisdom in requiring both flu and Bordetella vaccination.

 The treatment for dog flu is similar to the treatment for influenza in humans.
 Dogs that suffer from the flu need rest and fluids.
 They should be provided with a comfortable place to relax with plenty of water while they recover.
 If there is a secondary bacterial infection present, veterinarians may prescribe antibiotics.
 Sick dogs should be kept away from other dogs and places where dogs gather such as dog parks and kennels.
 Sometimes veterinarians prescribe cough suppressants to help keep symptoms under control.

 Reducing exposure to other dogs, especially if you are aware that there is a canine influenza outbreak in your area, can help in preventing the spread of dog flu.
 You should always wash your hands after touching other dogs before you touch your own dog or any objects they may interact with.
 While these measures may help reduce the risk of your dog catching the flu, a more reliable method is vaccination.
 Vaccines are available for both strains of canine influenza, but you should ask your veterinarian if these are necessary or recommended.